ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-stacks-and-queues.md

 ## Stacks and queues

 ::: TODO
-- Prio 1: invariants
+- Prio 1: move a lot to new ADT chapter 8
-- Prio 1: use cases for queues
+- Prio 1: merge with 6.1
-- Prio 2: make the case study more compact
+- Prio 1: make the "Case study: recursion" a Section, only online
+- Prio 2: invariants
+- Prio 2: use cases for queues
 :::

 Stacks and queues are our first *abstract data types* (ADTs).